open-webui/open-webui/location/README.md

 If you're contributing code, use our [Install for Building Locally](setup) steps.
 You can skip the local Docker install.
 Fork our [projects](https://github.com/ModelEarth/projects/) repo, which is a fork of open-webui.

-If you're not building code, use the local Docker install - This [Open WebUI video](https://www.youtube.com/watch?v=N-aRJe--txs) walks through downloading Ollama and Docker like we've documented on our [Docker Setup](setup/docker).
+If you're NOT building code, use the local Docker install.
+This [Open WebUI video](https://www.youtube.com/watch?v=N-aRJe--txs) walks through downloading Ollama and Docker like we've documented on our [Docker Setup](setup/docker).

 ## Our OpenWebUI Projects